executablebooks/github-activity/docs/use.md

 For repositories that use multiple branches, it may be necessary to filter PRs by a branch name.
 This can be done using the `--branch` parameter in the CLI.
 Other git references can be used as well in place of a branch name.
 ```

+## Choose a date or a tag to filter activity

+By default, `github-activity` will pull the activity _after_ the latest GitHub release or git tag.
+You can choose to manually control the date ranges as well.

+To specify a **start date**, use the `-s` (or `--since`) parameter.
+To specify an **end date**, use the `-u` or `--until` parameter.

+Each of these accepts either:

+1. A date string.
+This can be anything that [`dateutil.parser.parse`](https://dateutil.readthedocs.io/en/stable/parser.html) accepts.
+2. A git `ref`.
+For example, a `commit hash` or a `tag`.

+If no `-u` parameter is given, then all activity until today will be included.

 (prefixes-and-tags)=

 ## Split PRs by tags and prefixes